darrenjw/logreg/README.md

 *grad p(b) = -b/v*.

-We will be analysing the "Pima" dataset, with 7 predictors.
+We will be analysing the "Pima" training dataset, with 200 observations and 7 predictors.
 Including an intercept as the first covariate gives a parameter vector of length *p*=8.
 The prior standard deviation for the intercept is 10, and for the other covariates is 1.

 ### R